GFynbo/100DaysofCode/Round1.md

 Switched from traditional Swing and AWT to JavaFX which seems to be much more versatile and better looking.
 Managed to create a main window and add a menu, but functionality needs to be added.
 Mostly RecipeManager today.
 ***
 *Fun progress, more tomorrow*

+## Day 32 - January 8th, 2018
+Worked on a hard programming challenge today that ate two hours of my time, however after that I was able to work a little more on the GUI for RecipeManager.
+***
+*Eh progress, more tomorrow*